North Texas Dog Trainers.

 more steps involved

-In this video Dozer is being taught for the first time to open his mouth and to
+Dozer is being taught for the first time to open his mouth and to HOLD a

-HOLD a bumper...Notice how he tries to avoid the bumper..Do not let the dog
+bumper...Notice how he tries to avoid the bumper..Do not let the dog squirm

-squirm away use your sit command to keep him seated...You will notice that I
+away use your sit command to keep him seated...You will notice that I needed to

-needed to tighten the leather strap for better control..Once you let the dog beat
+tighten the leather strap for better control..Once you let the dog beat you at

-you at avoiding the bumper ..They will learn that you cant keep them from
+avoiding the bumper ..They will learn that you cant keep them from stopping..

-stopping..and beat you every time...There is no loud yelling or hitting..He tries to
+and beat you every time...There is no loud yelling or hitting..He tries to spit out

-spit out the bumper but I know that he will..SO KEEP YOUR HAND READY TO
+the bumper but I know that he will..SO KEEP YOUR HAND READY TO STOP

 ANTICIPATE...